Skip to main content

 Arrow Functions

-Arrow functions allow you to represent functions more concisely.
+Arrow functions allow you to write functions more concisely.

 Basic Structure of Arrow Functions